Bryanhalambeck/expense-analysis/README.md

 - **amount** – Transaction amount in USD

 #### 🧾 Purpose:
-This file serves as the raw input for all analysis in this project.
+This file serves as the base dataset for all analysis in this project.
 It was designed to mimic realistic company spending behavior, including:

 - Overlapping responsibilities across employees and departments
 - Diverse vendor usage